An $L^p$-spectral multiplier theorem with sharp $p$-specific regularity bound on Heisenberg type groups: Introduction

-The purpose of this paper is to extend the result of \cite{Ni21} to the setting of Heisenberg type groups, which is the following subclass of two-step stratified Lie groups: Consider again the decomposition $\g=\g_1\oplus\g_2$ of the Lie algebra $\g$.
-Via the basis $X_1,\dots,X_{d_1}$ of the first layer $\g_1$, we endow $\g$ with an inner product $\langle\cdot,\cdot\rangle$, with respect to which the above decomposition is orthogonal.
+The purpose of this paper is to extend the results for Grushin operators of \cite{Ni21} to sub-Laplacians on Heisenberg type groups, which is the following subclass of two-step stratified Lie groups: Suppose that $\g$ is endowed with an inner product $\langle \cdot,\cdot\rangle$ for which the stratification $\g=\g_1\oplus\g_2$ is orthogonal.
 Let $\g_2^*$ denote the dual of $\g_2$.
 For any $\mu\in \g_2^*$, we have a skew-symmetric bilinear form $\omega_\mu : \g_1\times \g_1\to \R$ given by